-In addition, the nearby Kukii Heiau is an ancient temple which served as a navigational school, built in the ancient times, and rebuilt in the 16th Century.
+In addition, the nearby Kukii Heiau is an ancient temple that served as a navigational school, built in ancient times, and rebuilt in the 16th Century.
 The Cape Kumukahi Light is a lighthouse on the easternmost point of Hawaii.
-It is best known for its survival through an eruption of Kilauea in 1960.
+It is best known for its survival through the eruption of Kilauea in 1960.

 52) Leina-akua – Ka’u District – Leina-akua translates to “God-leap”.
 Hawaiian scholar Mary Kawena Puku’i recorded that an old kukui tree in Ka’u was used to “cast-off” spirits into the otherworld.

 I love to do a combination of exploring on my own as well as a few organized tours when I travel.
 I love to learn about the history and culture in a new location and tours with local experts is a great way to do this.